algorithmiaio/dev-center/_pages/data/googlecloudstorage.md

 All data sources have a protocol and a label that you will use to reference your data.
 For instance `Google Cloud Storage` is the protocol we'll use in this guide and the label will be automatically assigned to your data connection as a unique identifier, but you may change it later if you wish.

 ## Configure a New Data Connection to your Google Cloud Storage
-To create a new data connection first navigate to <a href="{{ site.baseurl }}/data">Algorithmia's Data Portal</a> where you'll notice there is a drop down that says 'Connect New Data Source' where you'll see the options:
+To create a new data connection first navigate to <a href="{{ site.baseurl }}/data">Algorithmia's Data Portal</a> where you'll notice there is a drop down that says 'New Data Source' where you'll see the options:

 <img src="{{ site.baseurl }}/images/post_images/data_connectors/create_data_connector.png" alt="Create a data connector" class="screenshot img-md">